munaibh/gerbera/README.md

 <p align="center">
   <b>An opinionated CLI to scaffold Gutenberg blocks that are easy to customize.</b><br>
-  <sub>Because a good project structure is the hardest thing in life ▌</sub>
+  <sub>Why?
+Because a good project structure is the hardest thing in life!</sub>
 </p>

 <p align="center">